 BUT that does not mean that it is impossible.
-I have managed to make almost 50.000 USD within a bit more than a year working part-time on Upwork.
+I have managed to make almost USD 100,000 working part-time on Upwork.
 And I didn’t have much experience either.

 How did I do this?

-It started a few years ago when I was looking for a job I could do online.
+It started a couple of years ago when I was looking for a job I could do online.
 I was googling around and eventually landed on Upwork.
+I was wondering: How does Upwork work?
+Can you really use Upwork to become a freelancer?
 Until then I have never heard of it but I thought I might give it a try.
-So I created a profile and decided that I wanted to go for content writing, translation, and proofreading jobs.

 I was working as a project manager the years before that so I didn’t have much professional experience in those areas.
 But since that is what I enjoy doing, I thought I should go for it.

-However, I did my best with the job and even made some suggestions for improvement of the content.
+However, I did my best with the job and also made some suggestions to improve the content.
 My client was very happy with my work and gave me a great 5-star review.
 That helped a lot with scoring further jobs.

 One client gave me a couple of small content writing jobs to see if my skills matched his requirements – and they did.
-I wrote for him every single week for the next year – super awesome!
+I wrote for him part-time for the next couple of months – super awesome!

 Now you are probably wondering what EXACTLY I did to get those clients.
-Here are my strategy and my tips on how you can score well-paying long-term clients on Upwork or any other freelancing platform for that matter.
+Here are my strategies and my tips on how you can find clients on Upwork or any other freelancing platform for that matter.

 1. Focus on One Skill

 I know, I know.
-I applied for different kind of jobs and was successful with it.
-But all of my jobs, translation, content writing, proofreading and virtual assistance, had one thing in common: They required English and German language skills.
+I applied for different kinds of jobs and was successful with it.
+But all of my jobs, translation, content writing, proofreading, and virtual assistance had one thing in common: They required English and German language skills.

 2. Set up a Professional Profile

-Upwork also lets you upload a video where you can talk about your skills or show work samples.
+You also get to upload a video where you can talk about your skills or show work samples.
 If you think you can put together a professional and convincing video, go ahead!
 It can be a great benefit.

 However, not everyone is a natural in front of the camera.
 If you don’t think you can come up with a clip that makes everyone want to work with you straight away, you should refrain from it.